-Historically, women have had to pledge to “obey” their husband, while men would have to promise to endow all their worldly goods to their wife.
+Historically, women have had to pledge to “obey” their husbands, while men would have to promise to endow all their worldly goods to their wives.
 In a world of feminism and prenups, it may be that neither of these things is required.

 The good news is that it is completely okay to write personal vows, whether that’s making some simple tweaks to the traditional phrases to make them more relevant or writing completely new ones.
 They can be romantic or even humorous – as long as you both agree to “take” the other person as your husband/wife at some point.

 There are entire guides dedicated to choosing the “right” wedding cake – after all, if it’s not the right size/ flavor/ color/height/frosting/price then your day will be COMPLETELY RUINED… right?